quack979/AP-CS-A-Test-FRQs/Q1/README.md

 This section contains my analysis of Question 1 (Methods and Control Structures):

 #### My initial approach during the exam:
-- panic and go to another question then get here from question 2 and then come up with something? dont remember sorry
+- panic and look at every other question then come back and come up with, something? dont remember sorry.

 #### My revised solution after review:
 - Ideas here